What is an Asset Class? Understanding Capital Markets

 Typology: MM account, commercial paper (corporate), treasury bills (government).

-Liquidity: High, if traded, it depends on the size of the issue, volumes, market, etc.
+Liquidity: High if traded, subject to the size of issue, daily volumes, capital markets depth, etc.

 Returns: Fixed payment of capital and interest.